aeternity/protocol/contracts/sophia.md

 ```

 #### Transactions
-Ring can generate blockchain transactions.
+Sophia can generate blockchain transactions.
 ```
 transaction(tx_type: transaction, argument: record )
 ```

 #### State

-A Ring contract has a state.
+A Sophia contract has a state.
 You must declare the state record type in
 the contract.
 You can then update the state through mutable record
 update.